3urobeat/lazarus-school-programs/README.md

 You are allowed to use the code in this repository if it can help you in any way.
 But I doubt that anyone actually really uses this language anymore.
+Just be advised that the projects could contain german language at some points.